duongmn89/bpftrace/README.md

 # bpftrace
-Some useful bpftrace script in normal sysadmin activities
+Some useful bpftrace scripts in normal sysadmin activities